Skip to main content

 With your nursing education and preparation, you are a valuable asset to any healthcare organization.
 The best time to pursue a salary boost is when you change jobs, start a new position or receive a promotion.

 Never assume that the employer knows better than you what you’re worth.
-If you accept the first offer, you may be stuck in a low pay rate that typically will only go up by small increments annually for RNs.
+If you accept the first offer, you may be stuck in a low pay rate that typically goes up by small increments annually for RNs.
 In most cases, you can negotiate your salary and ask for other incentives.

 Why Nurses Can Negotiate Their Salaries

 Nurses have the advantage of being in demand, which gives them job security along with the ability to negotiate their salary.
-The U.S. Bureau of Labor Statistics (BLS) says the registered nurse job category will add 9% more jobs between 2020 and 2030.
+The U.S. Bureau of Labor Statistics (BLS) projects that the registered nurse job category will add 6% more jobs between 2023 and 2033, representing faster-than-average job growth.

 What Are Some Tips for Salary Negotiation?